Should You Worry About Mercury in Your Silver Dental Fillings?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Currently, there are millions of amalgam dental fillings in use, and they continue to be placed in dental schools, clinics and hospitals all over the world.
+Currently, there are millions of amalgam dental fillings in use and they continue to be placed in dental schools, clinics and hospitals all over the world.
 They are considered safe and stable, yet their use continues to be debated, says dentist Nathan Janowicz, DMD.

-Hadie Rifai, DDS, says that dentists have used these fillings for more than 150 years all over the world.
-And, he says, they have a proven track record as a safe, durable, low-cost material that dentists can place easily to fill cavities that tooth decay causes.
+“Dentists have used these fillings for more than 150 years all over the world,” says Dr. Janowicz.
+“Dental amalgam has a proven track record as a safe, durable, low-cost material that dentists can place easily to fill cavities that tooth decay causes.”

-There are instruments so sensitive that they can detect very miniscule amounts of mercury vapor in people’s mouths.
-But studies find that the amount of mercury a person’s body absorbs is far below anything that could cause an adverse health effect.
+There are instruments so sensitive that they can detect very minuscule amounts of mercury vapor in people’s mouths.
+However, the amount of mercury a person’s body absorbs is far below anything that could cause an adverse health effect.

 Other research has shown that the problems patients believe are caused by amalgam restorations are related to their anxiety about them rather than to the fillings themselves.
 When researchers tested the blood, they found no signs of mercury intoxication.
 Still, they found that removing fillings in patients with such anxiety was important for people’s mental health.

-“However, if the amalgam needs to be removed due to secondary caries or failure of the restorative material, you should not delay replacing that individual filling,” Dr. Rifai says.
-“Fortunately, today there are a wide variety of alternatives patients can choose from, such as composites, ceramic or gold.”
+“However, if the amalgam needs to be removed due to secondary caries or failure of the restorative material, you should not delay replacing that individual filling,” says Dr. Janowicz.
+“There are a wide variety of alternatives you can choose from, such as composites, ceramic or gold.”

-If you’re concerned about amalgam fillings, Dr. Rifai suggests that you talk to your dentist about it.
-He says it’s important to have an open dialogue with your dentist and to address any concerns.
+If you’re concerned about amalgam fillings, it’s important to have an open dialogue with your dentist and to discuss alternatives, if possible.